• Skip to primary navigation

 • ×

-This carrot juice recipe is a blend of carrot, apple, celery, romaine, and cucumber.
+This carrot apple juice recipe is blended with celery, romaine, and cucumber.
 It’s a hydrating and refreshing drink that goes down easily.

 The first time I had carrot juice, I was taken by surprise at the flavor.